 The courses are backed by an academic programme of research.
 Doctoral and Post-Doc students work with Faculty on research topics in the area of infrastructure investment, restructuring and regulation related topics.
 The research ensures that the executive and professional short courses benefit from a continued deepening of knowledge which reflects the frontiers of international perspectives and understanding, and African experience.

 Leaders, managers and professionals in infrastructure sectors around the world are facing new and complex challenges.
 The old model of state-owned, vertically integrated utilities is giving way to hybrid models with increased private sector participation and competition.
 New regulatory regimes are being put in place and reformed utilities need to deliver expanded and affordable services for the poor, while underpinning and supporting economic growth.
 Renewable energy is reaching grid-parity, distributed generation is on the rise and new reform and regulatory models need to be explored to accelerate investment and to manage power systems effectively.

-This is the focus of the MIR programme at the GSB: to undertake research, education and training, and public advocacy oriented towards improved management of the reform and regulation of infrastructure industries in support of sustainable development.
+This is the focus of the MIRA programme at the GSB: to undertake research, education and training, and public advocacy oriented towards improved management of the reform and regulation of infrastructure industries in support of sustainable development.